arguablykomodo/pomelo/readme.md

 the parameters.
 Most non-visual parameters can be left untouched as they have sane defaults.

+An example configuration can be found in the `example` directory.

 ### Bar

 These are all set in the `pomelo.ini` file.